Skip to main content

 Our small-scale study indicated a potential 10–15% boost in device usage and user satisfaction.
 By offering subtle, user-controlled AI features, we reduced everyday friction so patients could stick to their CPAP routines more easily—helping them stay on track with treatment in a natural, comfortable way.

-● Storyboard
+● Challenge

 Adaptive UI Storyboard

-Exploring Adaptive UI to Improve CPAP Usage
+AI Design Workshop: Exploring Adaptive UI to Improve CPAP Usage

-Nearly 50% of CPAP users drop out due to complexity.
+Nearly 50% of users drop out due to complexity.
 I led a workshop to design subtle AI cues that simplify tasks and boost adherence.

 1